Terms of Endearment: Box office

 Terms of Endearment was commercially successful at the box office.
 On its opening weekend, it grossed $3.4 million, ranking number two at the US box office, until its second weekend, when it grossed $3.1 million, ranking number one at the box office.
-Three weekends later, it arrived number one again, with $9,000,000, having wide release.
+Three weekends later, it arrived number one again, with $9 million, having wide release.
 For four weekends, it remained number one at the box office, and it slipped to number two on its tenth weekend.
 On the film's 11th weekend, it arrived number one (for the sixth and final time), grossing $3 million.
-The film grossed $108,423,489 in the United States and Canada and $165 million worldwide.
+The film grossed $109 million in the United States and Canada and $165 million worldwide.

 Critical reception

 Terms of Endearment received critical acclaim at the time of its release.
 On Rotten Tomatoes, the film has an 82% approval rating based on 109 reviews, with a weighted average of 7.9/10.
 The site's consensus reads: "A classic tearjerker, Terms of Endearment isn't shy about reaching for the heartstrings – but is so well-acted and smartly scripted that it's almost impossible to resist."
 Metacritic reports a score of 79 out of 100 based on reviews from ten critics, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert gave the film a four-out-of-four star rating, calling it "a wonderful film" and stating, "There isn't a thing that I would change, and I was exhilarated by the freedom it gives itself to move from the high comedy of Nicholson's best moments to the acting of Debra Winger in the closing scenes."
 Gene Siskel, who also gave the film a highly enthusiastic review, correctly predicted upon its release that it would go on to win the Academy Award for Best Picture of 1983.

 In his movie guide, Leonard Maltin awarded the film a rare four-star rating, calling it a "Wonderful mix of humor and heartache," and concluded the film was "Consistently offbeat and unpredictable, with exceptional performances by all three stars."

 Accolades

 As of July 2022, Nicholson is one of the few supporting actors to ever sweep "The Big Four" critics awards (Los Angeles Film Critics Association, National Board of Review, New York Film Critics Circle, National Society of Film Critics) for his performance of Garrett Breedlove.
+In 2006, Writers Guild of America West ranked the film's screenplay 64th in WGA’s list of 101 Greatest Screenplays.